 There are two aspects to balance in backstroke swimming:

 - You need an at least moderately effective flutter kick to keep your legs up and provide propulsion.
 In the beginning, if your kick is ineffective, you can use swimming fins as a helper.

 - You need to learn how to lean on your upper back to attain a horizontal position.
 This helps to keep your hips and legs up.
 Head-lead supine balance is an excellent swimming drill to practice this technique.

 While practicing balance or swimming backstroke, a nose clip can help prevent getting water into your nose.
 You then only need to focus on your mouth.
 Later one you will be able to get rid of the nose clip once your technique has improved.

 Dealing with Splashing Water

-Inhaling quickly through the mouth and nose, then exhaling slowly through the nose only while keeping the mouth shut also helps keeping water out.
-That's because water can't get into the nose as long as you are exhaling and your mouth is shut anyway.
+Inhaling quickly through the mouth and nose, then exhaling slowly through the nose only while keeping the mouth shut also helps to keep water out.
+That’s because water can’t get into the nose as long as you are exhaling and your mouth is closed.

 While swimming backstroke, a breathing pattern you can use is to inhale during the recovery of one arm, then to exhale during the recovery of the other arm.
 This breathing pattern is simple and efficient.

 Another breathing pattern you can use is to breathe every arm stroke.
 To do so, for each arm, inhale quickly at the beginning of the arm recovery, then exhale slowly for the rest of the arm recovery.
 This avoids the problem mentioned above of water getting projected into your face and disrupting your breathing.